isomerpages/np-imdajtm/pages/Career Conversion Programme.md

 for progression, identified in each sector in response to how the industry is expected to transform over time.</p>
 <p></p>
-<p>Under the Jobs Transformation Map, we are mainly helping companies to
+<p>Under the Jobs Transformation Map, the Training Partners will help companies
-do job redesign and reskilling for their existing employees to take on new/redesigned job roles.
-If you are interested, do contact us.</p>
+to do job redesign and reskilling for their existing employees to take on new/redesigned job roles.
+Do contact any of the Training Partners if you wish to find out more.</p>
 <p></p>
 <p></p>
 <p>